BenjaminGlusa/ngTestingSandbox/README.md

 We cannot test the template (as we don't have a fixture).

 ### The ugly
 Just kidding.
-It look like a good approach to me.
+It looks like a good approach to me.